 I’ve been having a serious case of Spring fever of late – as practically everybody in my neck of the woods – as we seem to be skipping March and goes directly to May.
 The Twin Cities have had NO SNOW the entire month, not even any real wind chill to speak off.
 I mean, the typical temp for this time of year is 47˚F (that’s 8˚C for those outside of USA), but yesterday we hit 73 degrees!
 Today we may even be flirting with 80˚!!
 I mean, that’s no doubt tank-top-and-sandals weather, people!!
 Though on the way to work yesterday morning, I saw a woman pretty much freezing her bums off in her short skirts as the wind still made it feel quite nippy.

-Therefore, I thought it’d be fitting to celebrate this definitely welcome the change of season with this scene from Notting Hill.
-Despite its blatant scmaltzy and lovey-dovey-ness, it’s perhaps one of the better rom-com out there, if not for the terrific all-British supporting cast and charming sidekicks Rhys Ifans and Emma Chambers — as Hugh Grant’s hilarious roommate and googly-eyed sister, respectively.
+Therefore, I thought it’d be fitting to celebrate this definitely welcome the change of season with this scene of broken-hearted Wil (Hugh Grant) from Notting Hill.
+Despite its blatant schmaltzy and lovey-dovey-ness, it’s perhaps one of the better rom-com out there, if not for the terrific all-British supporting cast and charming sidekicks Rhys Ifans and Emma Chambers — as Grant’s hilarious roommate and googly-eyed sister, respectively.

 Set to Bill Withers‘ soulful tune Aint No Sunshine When She’s Gone, it follows Grant’s William Thacker walking through the area of Notting Hill during the four seasons: summer, fall, winter and spring, as he mends his broken heart over Julia Roberts’ movie star Anna Scott.